cryptocrowd-city/xcrc-core-wallet/doc/xaya/trading.md

 asset (and thus that it can be transferred) upon execution of the trade.
-For instance, it must not be possible for a seller who just received a bid to sell a magic sword to transfer the sword to someone else and then accept the bid, so that they would still get the CHI payment for it.
+For instance, it must not be possible for a seller who just received a bid to sell a magic sword to transfer the sword to someone else and then accept the bid, so that they would still get the XCRC payment for it.

 Since all transaction schemes described above with the exception of sentinel inputs spend the seller's name, this can be ensured by defining